lucaznch/leic/BD/exam/README.md

             ![total](media/ea14.png)

-            4. **Total or Full Disjoint**: The superclass A has to be subclass B or subclass C, but not both.
+            4. **Full Disjoint**: The superclass A has to be subclass B or subclass C, but not both.

             ![total-disjoint](media/ea16.png)